-Bahrick, Moss, & Fadil (1996) reported that infants as young as 3 months show some discrimination between viewing a frontal prerecorded view of themselves or viewing an analogous view of another infant wearing the same bib.
+Bahrick, Moss, & Fadil (1996) reported that infants as young as 3 months do show some discrimination between viewing a frontal prerecorded view of themselves or viewing an analogous view of another infant wearing the same bib.
 Infants were carefully matched for age and gender.
 In general, infants are reported to spend significantly more time looking at the image of the other child compared to their own.
-The question is whether this apparent visual discrimination actually means that they recognize themselves on the television?
+The question is whether this apparent visual discrimination actually means that they re-cognize themselves on the TV.
 In other words, does this discrimination entail some rudiments of self-concept?
 It is certainly not a direct demonstration of self-concept.
 This discrimination, although remarkable, probably means that from an early age, infants are familiarized with their own featural (i.e., facial) characteristics and vitality based on previous mirror experiences.
 In the context of the Bahrick et al. experiment, the feature characteristics of the other child are newer, therefore more interesting to the infant, so explaining their visual preference.
-The observations reported by Bahick and her collaborators are no evidence that infants as young as 3 months "know" it is them on the television.
+The observations reported by Bahrick and her collaborators are no evidence that infants as young as 3 months "know" it is them on the TV.

-So, from the early sensitivity to intermodal contingency (Amsterdam, 1972), the early intermodal calibration of the body as a schema, as opposed to an image (Gallagher & Meltzoff, 1996; Rochat, 1998), and early perceptual learning (Bahrick et al., 1996), how do infants develop the ability to eventually recognize and identify themselves in mirrors?
+So, from the early sensitivity to intermodal contingency (Amsterdam, 1972), the early intermodal calibration of the body (Rochat, 1998), and early perceptual learning (Bahrick et al., 1996), how do infants develop the ability to eventually recognize and identify themselves in mirrors?

-First, let me stress that although revealing something about self-recognition, the mirror test should be considered with caution to account for the origins of self-concept.
+First, it should be pointed out that, although telling something about self-recognition, the mirror test should be considered with caution to account for the origins of self-concept.
 Mirrors are unusual objects in the environment, carrying with them the experience of a fundamental paradox: the "self-other paradox."
 As mentioned above, when you look at your own mirror reflection, you perceive aspects of your body that you cannot experience directly, in particular a full view of your face.
 Considering that eye contact in social exchanges is an important determinant of social interaction from the outset of development, the specular image of a full face with eyes gazing toward the self specifies what is normally experienced with others, not in relation to the self.
-Therefore, self-recognition in a mirror requires the suspension of the normal social experience of others facing you with eye contact.
-Mirror reflection of the self is paradoxical in the sense that what is seen in the mirror is the self as another person: it is you where what is normally perceived is another person.
-As the self in disguise of the other, the specular image reflects what can be called the fundamental you but not you or self-other paradox.
-On the one hand, the specular image reflects the self via the perfect contingency and spatial analog of visual-proprioceptive information (i.e., the ecological self).
-On the other hand, it does reflect another (nonself) person as specified by past experience (face-on view with potential eye contact).
+Therefore, self-recognition in a mirror requires the suspension of the normal social experience of others facing you with eye contacts.
+Mirror reflection of the self is paradoxical in the sense that what is seen in the mirror is the self as another person: it is you in what is normally perceived of another person.
+As the self in disguise of the other, the specular image reflects what can be called the fundamental you but not you, or self-other paradox.
+On one hand, the specular image reflects the self via perfect contingency and spatial analog of visual-proprioceptive information (i.e., the ecological self).
+On the other hand, it does reflect another (non-self) person as specified by past experience (en-face view with potential eye contact).

-The self reflected by mirrors does not match the embodied self infants experience directly from birth, namely the self situated in the body.
+The self reflected by mirrors does not match the embodied self infants experience directly from birth, namely, the self situated in the body.
 Rather, it reflects back to the infant the implicit sense of an interpersonal or social self (i.e., themselves interacting with what appears to be someone else).